adrianchangcy/voicewake/README.md

 - cronjob will evaluate reported audio clips

 Tradeoffs:
-- the cronjob has no room for nuanced judgment
+- cronjob evaluation has no room for nuanced judgment
-- the cronjob can be manipulated
+- cronjob evaluation's rigid logic can be easily manipulated
-- the cronjob is currently the best compromise for a tiny userbase, but its evaluation rules will fall apart once there are a handful of active users
+- cronjob evaluation is currently the best compromise for a tiny userbase, but its evaluation rules will fall apart once there are a handful of active users

 </details>